BlaireLeone/bulma-clean-theme/autonomous-vehicles.md

 [[2\]](#_ftnref2) It’s worth noting, that since SAE created the autonomy levels, they have taken on a life of their own.
 It’s unclear if SAE sanctioned any of the changes or if they were simplified through the grapevine.
 But many other sources would not characterize AEBs as Level 0, only Level 1, however, SAE leaves room for them in Level 0.

-[[3\]](#_ftnref3) [This article](https://www.thedrive.com/article/16916/lidar-vs-radar-pros-and-cons-of-different-autonomous-driving-technologies#:~:text=First of all%2C what's the,for Light Detection And Ranging.&text=Radar uses radio waves to,light rather than radio waves.) discusses how lidar and radar work, their differences, pros and cons, and which of the two sensors individual AV companies prefer
+[[3\]](#_ftnref3) [This article](https://www.thedrive.com/article/16916/lidar-vs-radar-pros-and-cons-of-different-autonomous-driving-technologies#:~:text=First of all%2C what's the,for Light Detection And Ranging.&text=Radar uses radio waves to,light rather than radio waves.) discusses how lidar and radar work, their differences, pros and cons, and which of the two sensors individual AV companies prefer.

 [[4\]](#_ftnref4) I won’t go into the different kinds of AI models employed by AV’s, however [this article](https://www.jdsupra.com/legalnews/the-basics-of-autonomous-vehicles-part-35016/) details many of the commonly used algorithms.

-[[5\]](#_ftnref5)Check out [this video](https://www.youtube.com/watch?v=iHzzSao6ypE&t=253s) on how phantom traffic forms and [this video](https://www.youtube.com/watch?v=TNokBgtSUvQ&t=255s) for a more detailed look.
+[[5\]](#_ftnref5) Check out [this video](https://www.youtube.com/watch?v=iHzzSao6ypE&t=253s) on how phantom traffic forms and [this video](https://www.youtube.com/watch?v=TNokBgtSUvQ&t=255s) for a more detailed look.
 While I prefer the first video because it provides more information in less time, the animation in the second video is hard to beat.

-[[6\]](#_ftnref6) The variability is due to how many crashes tend not to be reported.
-Though 1.9 cpmm is a fixed number from the DMV, the researchers here estimated unreported ones as well, and put the actual US crash rate at about 4.1pmm.

-[[7\]](#_ftnref7) AV manufacturers are required to report any crash or collision involving AVs within 10 days to the DMV.